SciML/DiffEqFlux.jl/docs/src/examples/hamiltonian_nn.md

 ### Solving the ODE using trained HNN

 In order to visualize the learned trajectories, we need to solve the ODE.
-We will use the `NeuralHamiltonianDE` layer, which is essentially a wrapper over `HamiltonianNN` layer, and solves the ODE.
+We will use the `NeuralODE` layer with `HamiltonianNN` layer, and solves the ODE.

 ```@example hamiltonian
-model = NeuralHamiltonianDE(
+model = NeuralODE(
     hnn, (0.0f0, 1.0f0), Tsit5(); save_everystep = false, save_start = true, saveat = t)

 pred = Array(first(model(data[:, 1], ps_trained, st)))